vin136/niveshi_data_generator/README.md

 This project is for candidate who are on later stage interview process with Niveshi.
 Before starting on project, few housekeeping rules:
 <br>a) Fork the repo into your account.
 If you make repo private, please add @rahulgoyal3004 and @deependersingla as collaborators.<br>
 b) When you submit project, email us: Github link and you approach you took.<br>
-c) We are just a call/email away if you have any guestion.
+c) We are just a call/email away if you have any question.
 <br>